megandevelops/MachineLearningStocks/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=flat-square)](https://github.com/surelyourejoking/MachineLearningStocks/blob/master/LICENSE.txt)

-*EDIT as of Feb 2021: MachineLearningStocks is no longer actively maintained*

 MachineLearningStocks is designed to be an **intuitive** and **highly extensible** template project applying machine learning to making stock predictions.
 My hope is that this project will help you understand the overall workflow of using machine learning to predict stock movements and also appreciate some of its subtleties.
 And of course, after following this guide and playing around with the project, you should definitely **make your own improvements** – if you're struggling to think of what to do, at the end of this readme I've included a long list of possiblilities: take your pick.

 Concretely, we will be cleaning and preparing a dataset of historical stock prices and fundamentals using `pandas`, after which we will apply a `scikit-learn` classifier to discover the relationship between stock fundamentals (e.g PE ratio, debt/equity, float, etc) and the subsequent annual price change (compared with the an index).
 We then conduct a simple backtest, before generating predictions on current data.